bonitasoft/bonita-doc/md/logging.md

 #### Packages

 Logs are configured via the class package names and the main packages are `org.bonitasoft` and `com.bonitasoft` for subscription edition.
-Change these packages value to change the BonitaBPM global log level.
+Change these packages value to change the Bonita global log level.

 #### Tomcat